 Tei Shi has described her songcraft as a communion of many jams, tributaries of ideas meeting on a flood plain to the wide open sea.
 You can climb inside the layers on a track like 2013’s “M&Ms,” let the stuttering beat of 2015’s “Basically” blast from your imaginary boom box as weird thoughts bounce off … Continue reading Listen to Frontier Justice 3/25/17

-Audio: MisterWives – “Machine” MisterWives is the band nineteen-year-old-me would’ve loved — a cool girl out front, being super posi and singing huge, soaring hooks.
+Audio: MisterWives — “Machine” MisterWives – Machine (Audio)Watch this video on YouTube MisterWives is the band nineteen-year-old-me would’ve loved — a cool girl out front, being super posi and singing huge, soaring hooks.
 There’s also a groove, and that’s like No Doubt in its earlist, best moments.
 And oh yeah, there’s a horn section.
-There are less and less great things in this … Continue reading TRAX: MisterWives – Machine
+There … Continue reading TRAX: MisterWives – Machine

 The Thousand Points Of Light Memorial Waterfall lies dry at the center of the Super 7 Mega Mall food court tetrahedron, and everybody’s got an opinion as to why.
 Hair triggers, we have them.
 In this new reality of hot takes and burning questions, it’s fun to clamber onto a roof and shout “BELL BOTTOMS” … Continue reading Listen to Frontier Justice 2/19/17